workingDog/cyberstationFX/README.md

 [STIX-2.0](https://oasis-open.github.io/cti-documentation/resources#stix-20-specification)
-stands for "Structured Threat Information Expression", it is an international JSON standard for representing cyber threat intelligence (CTI) objects.
+stands for "Structured Threat Information Expression", it is an open JSON standard for representing cyber threat intelligence (CTI) objects.

 [TAXII-2.0](https://oasis-open.github.io/cti-documentation/taxii/intro.html)
 stands for "Trusted Automated Exchange of Intelligence Information", it is an application